 Finished.
 This state is reached when a half is finished.
+This state is not available if only the button interface is implemented.

-The team color should be displayed during the whole game.
-The selection whether the robot's team has kick-off should be visible in the states initial, ready and set.
-Both selections should also be visualized if the wireless is working.
-The current state of the robot should be displayed on the LED in torso and the LEDs on left and right foot should display the team color (blue/red) and whether the team has kickoff or not (white/off), respectively.
+The team color should be displayed during the whole game on the LED of the left foot (blue/red).
+Teams that support the GameController can visualize.
+The selection whether the robot's team has kick-off on the LED of the right foot (off/white) should be visible in the states initial, ready and set.
+The current game state Both selections should also be visualized if the wireless is working.
+The current state of the robot should be displayed on the LED in the torsotorso and the LEDs on left and right foot should display the team color (blue/red) and whether the team has kickoff or not (white/off), respectively.
 The colors corresponding to the game states are: